protectai/modelscan/README.md

-# ModelScan: Open Source Protection Against Model Serialization Attacks
+# ModelScan: Protection Against Model Serialization Attacks

 Models are shared over the internet, between teams, and are used to make critical decisions.
 Despite this, models are not scanned with the rigor of a PDF file in your inbox.